 Zabbix web interface is a part of Zabbix software.
 It is used to manage resources under monitoring and view monitoring statistics.

 Zabbix web interface images

 These are the only official Zabbix web interface Docker images.
-They are based on latest Alpine and trusty Ubuntu images.
+They are based on Alpine Linux v3.4, Ubuntu 14.04 (trusty) and CentOS 7 images.
 The available versions of Zabbix web interface are:

 Images are updated when new releases are published.
 The image with

 latest tag is based on Alpine Linux.

 Zabbix web interface available in four editions:

 - Zabbix web-interface based on Apache2 web server with MySQL database support

 - Zabbix web-interface based on Apache2 web server with PostgreSQL database support